 In March 2023, the EPA proposed the first nationwide restriction on PFAS in drinking water—limiting PFOA and PFOS to four ppt per chemical each.
 It’s not zero, but it’s a lot better than 70.

 The proposal also moves to limit other known PFAS—like PFNA, PFHxS, PFBS, and GenX chemicals—as a mixture, based on a hazard index designed to address the cumulative impact of chemicals.

 The EPA expects to finalize the regulation by the end of the year, and claims once fully implemented “the rule will prevent thousands of deaths and reduce tens of thousands of serious PFAS-attributable illnesses.”

 Because of their widespread use and persistence in the environment, PFAS are present at low levels in drinking water.

 Interestingly, the chemicals were more common in sparkling waters than still.
-Researchers suspect this be due to the carbonation process, or tied to high levels of PFAS in the source water.
+Researchers suspect this is tied to the carbonation process, or high levels of PFAS in the source water.

 Sparkling Water Brands That Contain High Levels of PFAs

-None of these sparkling water brands exceeded the suggested PFA levels currently recommended by the EPA but they did contain trace labels of PFAS above one ppt, according to the Consumer Reposts study (3).
+We can’t control the PFAS on grocery store shelves, but we can control the ones we choose to consume.
+None of these sparkling water brands exceeded the suggested PFA levels currently recommended by the EPA, but they did contain trace labels of PFAS above one ppt, according to the Consumer Reports study (8).